aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn/README.md

     --item PlayerName={S="Sergy Gnabry"},Nationality={S="Germany"},GoalsScored={S="1"}
 ```

-Step Function should not be invoked and you should not see any new logs.
+No Step Function workflow should be invoked and you should not see any new logs.

 ## Cleanup